 In order to improve calibration in difficult conditions (e.g., when sensors are very far from each other or have low resolution), there is an additional (optional) calibration refinement procedure.
 This procedure simply requires a person to walk throughout the entire tracking workspace.
 The detection trajectories obtained from each sensor are then aligned to each other, and camera poses are corrected according to this alignment.

 Once calibration has been completed, people tracking can be performed from the master node, fusing together the detection being done locally from all the individual processing nodes.
 The output of tracking can be inspected with a 3D visualizer containing the camera poses and the people trajectories.
 A unique ID and a different color are assigned to each track.
-Sent as a JSON stream via UDP, in addition to an ID number, for every track, UDP messages contain:
+Sent as a JSON stream via UDP, for every track,in addition to the ID number, UDP messages contain:

 OpenPTrack imposes no limit on the number of people being tracked in the tracking area, nor a limit to the tracking area’s dimensions.